TNEI-Services/IPSA/docs/IscVoltageRegulator.rst

      - Maximum tap position, normally positive or zero.
    * - Integer
      - ControlsUID
-     - Returns the UID of the branch that the voltage regulator is located on.
+     - Gets the UID of the branch that the voltage regulator is located on.
    * - Integer
      - ControlMode
      - Gets or sets the control mode of the voltage regulator as defined by: